brianbrainium/BrainPDF-old2/README.md

 - **Plugin API** – register custom actions such as OCR or summarisation.
 - **Built-in OCR plugin** – extract text from scanned PDFs on export.
 - **Half-page parsing helper** – load only the first half of a PDF for tests.
+- **TOC Inspector** – standalone page to check if a PDF's table of contents is recognised.

 ## Development

 Open `index.html` in a modern browser.
 The service worker will cache assets after the first load so you can use the app offline.
+For a quick check that a PDF's outline is compatible, open `toc-inspector.html` and upload your file.

 The main logic lives in `main.js`.
 Plugins can call `registerPlugin(fn)` where `fn` is an async function that receives an array of output objects to modify or add files before export.